huangyqs123/ME5400_Final/README.md

 ## About
-This project is based on the NUS ME5400A Robotics Project 1, it aims make one turtlebot following another.
+This project is based on the NUS ME5400A Robotics Project 1, it aims to develope and Autonomous Driving Platform with Tracking Function.

-This repo is the python scripts file repo of these project.
-This project also includes two other repos: [Turtlebot Simulation](https://github.com/Chronobreakk/5400turtlebot) and [Multiturtlebot Simulation](https://github.com/Chronobreakk/ff_ros1_ws).

 </br>